-The notes pane is the key to some useful Footnote and Endnote options
+The Notes Pane is the key to some useful Footnote and Endnote options

 Get to the Notes Pane

-Then switch to the References tab and choose ‘Show Notes’.
+Switch to the References tab and choose ‘Show Notes’.

 Now there’s a Notes pane at the bottom of the document window with a list of the footnotes and endnotes in the document.